Here are Google Fi’s accessibility features:

-If you would like to reach customer service using your TTY device, dial 711 and ask to be connected to Project Fi support at 1-844-TALK2Fi.
+To reach customer service using your TTY device, dial 711 and ask to be connected to Google Fi support at 1-844-TALK2Fi.

 You can also contact support through chat on your computer.
 Chat support isn’t available on your phone.